tanushree1810/MyBookHouse/README.md

 ### Configure Environment Variables:

 #### Install `dotenv` Package
-First, make sure you have 'dotenv' installed to manage environment variables securely.
+First, make sure you have 'dotenv' installed to the mern-server folder to manage environment variables securely.
 ```
 npm install dotenv
 ```
 #### Create a `.env` File
-Create a '.env' file in your project directory and add your MongoDB connection details.
-Ensure you never commit this file to version control for security reasons.
+Create a '.env' file in your project directory(in mern-server folder) and add your MongoDB connection details.
 ```
 # .env file
 MONGODB_USER=yourUsername